USAG Benelux NCO Induction Ceremony

-Three, U.S. Army, Non Commissioned Officers (NCO) with U.S. Army Garrison Benelux, light a red, a white and a bleu candle, during Army Garrison Benelux NCO Induction Ceremony hosted by 39th Sig.
+U.S. Army, Command Sgt.
+Maj.
+Joe C. Birkhead IV, 39th Signal Battalion and Sgt.
+Maj.
+Gustava Gurolla, Public Health Command Europe, make a speech during U.S. Army Garrison Benelux Non Commissioned Officer (NCO) Induction Ceremony hosted by 39th Sig.
 Bn. in Supreme Headquarters Allied Powers Europe (SHAPE) main Building auditorium, Mons, Belgium, 18 Nov.
 2016.
-The red candle represents valor, the white honor and integrity, and the blue vigilance.
 (U.S. Army Video by Visual Information Specialist Henri Cambier)

 |Date Taken: